myrhafes/HTML-CSS/README.md

 ├── Landing-pages           # Here you can find landing pages

-│ └── HEADBOOST              # Landing page for Head Boost
+│ └── HeadBoost              # Landing page for Head Boost

+│ └── Energy Drink           # Landing page for Energy Drink

 ├── Websites                # Here you can find websites